danielluzzatto/LegoSpike-Balancing-Segway/README.md

 Platform: LEGO Spike Prime, including gyroscope, accelerometer, motor encoders, and motors.

 # Control Methods:
 - PID Controller: A simpler method, but faced challenges in this application.
+In particular, since the system is highly unstable, the tuning was particularly challenging
 - LQR Controller: Successfully stabilized the system, offering superior performance and robustness.

 # State Estimation:
 - A complementary filter was designed to fuse gyroscope and accelerometer data for accurate angle estimation.
+The sensor were tested with both static and dynamic tests.
 - Motor encoders were used to calculate the position and linear velocity of the robot.

 # Files Included
 - Code Files: Python scripts for both PID and LQR implementations.
 - Simulation Data: MATLAB/Simulink files for theoretical analysis and testing.
 - Sensor Data: CSV files collected from tests on the robot.
-- Report (Optional): A detailed report explaining the methods, theory, results, and conclusions.
+- Report: Explanation of the methods, theory, simulations, results, and conclusions.

 # How to Run the Code
-- Hardware Requirements:
+Hardware Requirements:
 - LEGO Spike Prime set, including motors, sensors, and hub.
 - A compatible computer with the LEGO Spike app installed.
+The project can be run on other platforms such as Pybricks but the built-in lego functions might not be the same.
 # Steps:
 - Upload the Python files to the LEGO Spike hub.
 - Ensure the hardware is assembled according to the instructions in the report.
 - Run the desired script (PID or LQR) and observe the robot's behavior.

 # Results Summary
 The LQR controller proved to be significantly more effective than the PID controller in stabilizing the inverted pendulum.
+When testing the robot using LQR, the setup stabilized for up to 3 minutes.
 The system's response was smoother and more robust against disturbances, demonstrating the advantages of modern control theory in complex systems.

 # License
 This project is licensed under the MIT License.